 The ultimate Chinese hot pot guide that explains the different types of broth, dipping sauces, ingredients and equipment, plus all you need to know to host a successful hot pot party.

-If there is one thing that makes a Chinese person happier than the Chinese New Year festival in the winter, it is a hot pot party.
+If there is one thing that might make a Chinese person happier than the Chinese New Year festival in the winter, it is a hot pot party.
 Like a summer barbecue, a Chinese hot pot party is as important as a social event as it is a meal, where friends and family gather and cook around a common pot while chatting and sipping beer.
-The great thing about a hot pot party is, it’s easy to prepare and very affordable.
+The great thing about a hot pot party is, it’s easy to prepare since your guests will do the cooking themselves.
 Plus, a group of people can share so many ingredients, so everybody has an opportunity to try out a variety of things, as well as enjoy their favorites.

 What is Chinese Hot Pot?

-Hot pot is a Chinese cooking process.
-A big pot is set in the center of the table containing boiling hot broth with a heating element underneath.
-Various raw ingredients are served around the pot, such as thinly sliced meat, seafood, vegetables, tofu, dumplings, and noodles.
+Hot pot (火锅, Huo Guo) is a Chinese cooking method.
+A big pot containing boiling hot broth is set in the center of the table with a heating element underneath.
+Various raw ingredients are served on plates around the pot, such as thinly sliced meat, seafood, vegetables, tofu, dumplings, and noodles.
 The guests cook the ingredients in the broth and eat them with a dipping sauce.

 There are many types of winter pot-based dishes across Asia, where many ingredients are added to a big pot and cooked in the center of the table.
 However, Chinese hot pot has a distinguishing characteristic – only a small amount of ingredients is added to the pot by the individuals at the table and cooked just long enough, then the food is taken out and consumed immediately before more ingredients are added.